LuZhang-lucky/Media_Text_Analysis/README.md

 ![TF-IDF analysis of negative texts](5_Sentiment_Analysis/visualizations/TF-IDF_heatmap_negative_texts.png)

-![POS nanlysis of negative texts](5_Sentiment_Analysis/outputs/top_adjectives_negative_texts.csv)
+![POS nanlysis of negative texts](5_Sentiment_Analysis/outputs/top_adjectives_negative_texts.csv) When I used part-of-speech tagging to analyze the texts with negative sentiment scores, I found that the most frequent adjective was "Chinese", followed by "political".
+The word political appeared 13 times across 11 articles, making it a notable and valuable term for further analysis.

 Overall, this project reflects a focused curiosity about media narratives surrounding DeepSeek, integrating computational analysis with interpretive perspectives to reveal meaningful patterns and insights.